Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 7. Reusable bags

-Many shoppers are used to bringing reusable bags to the grocery or drugstore these days as environmental concerns grow about single-use plastic bags — not to mention the financial benefit we cite in “These 12 Reusable Products Save You Money Over and Over.”
+Many shoppers are used to bringing reusable bags to the grocery or drugstore these days as environmental concerns grow about single-use plastic bags — not to mention the financial benefit we cite in “12 Products That Can Save Money for as Long as You Own Them.”

 8. Escape tools

-Once upon a time, I would’ve thought that carrying a seat belt-cutting and window-breaking tool was excessive.
+Once upon a time, I would’ve thought that carrying a seat belt-cutting and window-breaking tool in my car was excessive.

 Then I moved to Seattle, where my job required me to cross a high bridge over deep water twice a day in earthquake country.
 Suddenly, it felt reassuring to stow such automotive escape tools in my glove box.